 Sandgrouse are social birds and often travel in large flocks.
 They feed on seeds, berries, and insects.

-Despite their small size, they are known for their powerful flight and can fly long distances without rest.
+Despite their small size, they are known for their powerful flight ability and ability to fly long distances without rest.

-Overall, sandgrouse are fascinating animals that adapted to life in the desert through their unique hopping and water-carrying skills.
+Overall, sandgrouses are fascinating animals that have adapted to life in the desert through their unique hopping and water-carrying skills.

 14. Stick Insect